VaguelySerious/wikiquick/README.md

 # WikiQuick

 A lightweight plugin for in-page Wikipedia lookups by double-clicking on any word.
+Creates information windows similar in style to those when hovering over links in Wikipedia.

 ## How to run